 Healthcare Information API modeling on the work of the FAPI program.

-Guidelines on the user experience that will give them the information they need for good outcomes without undue cognitive load.
+A plan for scopes for users (patients + guardians) to grant access for sharing data.Guidelines on the user experience that will give them the information they need for good outcomes without undue cognitive load.
 The targeted user will be 300 million users with a minimum education of 8th grade and subject to the typical accessibility constraints of the targeted devices.

 5) Anticipated audience or users:

-The anticipated audience for the documents produced by this Working Group includes developers, deployers, and designers of online services and network devices that act on behalf of individuals in the health space.
+The anticipated audience for the documents produced by this Working Group includes developers, , and designers of online services and network devices that act on behalf of individuals in the health space.
 The group also anticipates gathering input from individual users of online services in order to respond to their needs and preferences.

 6) Language: